38:169 How Earth Works

 Grading Scheme

-* Optional Extra Credit Assignments: A book review OR contribution to “Why Geography Matters” may be submitted at any time before the last day of class for extra credit.
+* Optional Extra Credit Assignments: A book review OR short essay on “Why Geography Matters” may be submitted at any time before the last day of class for extra credit.